What Happens When a VPN Gets Hacked?Jan 21, 2022

 It's important to keep things in perspective when it comes to VPN hacking.
 While any online service could become a target of hackers, the level of expertise and money required to carry out the attack increases sharply with the sophistication of the target's encryption.

-And the most challenging, expensive, and time-consuming way to hack an encrypted VPN server is to actually "crack the code."
-While this is theoretically possible -- and there is evidence that it has been done successfully by highly sophisticated actors -- it isn't a major threat for most people.
+And the most challenging, expensive, and time-consuming way to hack an encrypted VPN server is to actually "crack the code" -- in other words, to break the encryption.
+While this is theoretically possible (and there is evidence that it has been done successfully by highly sophisticated actors), it isn't a major threat for most people.

 By far the most likely cause of a VPN hack, then, is inadequate security on the part of the VPN itself.
 If the solution has weaknesses that can be exploited by run-of-the-mill bad actors, the user's data is at risk at all times.
 But by using a strong, reputable VPN provider, we can mitigate much of the danger.
 While no person, product, or organization is totally immune to hacking, the expertise and expense required to compromise a high-quality VPN mean that hackers are likely to focus their attention only on "high-value" targets.